 You can tell if your peach tree is over or under-watered by pushing a finger into the soil, up to the second knuckle.
 If the soil is dry, it needs water.
 If the soil is sopping wet 1 or more hours after watering, the soil likely needs to be amended.

 By checking the soil this way before watering, the risk of over and under-watering will be greatly reduced.

 Another way to confirm if the soil is well-draining is by digging a 1-foot by 1-foot hole nearby, filling it with water, and waiting for it to drain.
-If it’s still holding a puddle of water 1+ hours later, the soil needs to be amended.
+If the hole drains slower than 2 inches per hour, it has poor drainage.